Inca technology

 Qishwachaka bridge at Cusco, crossing the Apurimac river.

 Inca technology includes devices, technologies and construction methods used by the Inca people of western South America (between the 1100s and their conquest by Spain in the 1500s), including the methods Inca engineers used to construct the cities and road network of the Inca Empire.

 Hydraulic engineering

-The builders of the empire planned and built impressive waterworks in their city centers, including canals, fountains, drainage systems and expansive irrigation.
+The builders of the empire planned and built impressive structures in their city centers, including canals, fountains, drainage systems and expansive irrigation.
 Inca's infrastructure and water supply system have been hailed as “the pinnacle of the architectural and engineering works of the Inca civilization”.
 Major Inca centers were chosen by experts who decided the site, its apportionment, and the basic layout of the city.
 In many cities we see great hydraulic engineering marvels.
 For example, in the city of Tipon, 3 irrigation canals diverted water from Rio Pukara to Tipon which is about 1.35 km north for Tipon's terraces.
 Tipon also had natural springs that they built fountains for that supplied noble residents with water for non agricultural purposes.